aliyun/terraform-provider-alicloud/website/docs/r/edas_application_scale.html.markdown

 page_title: "Alicloud: alicloud_edas_application_scale"
 sidebar_current: "docs-alicloud-resource-edas-application-scale"
 description: |-
-  Provides an EDAS application scale resource.
+  This operation is provided to scale out an EDAS application.
 ---

 # alicloud\_edas\_application\_scale

-Provides an EDAS application scale resource.
+This operation is provided to scale out an EDAS application.

 -> **NOTE:** Available in 1.82.0+